-Defer capital gains under the Tax Reform Act
+Defer capital gains tax with Opportunity Zones under the Tax Reform Act

-Here’s how the process works.
 An investor sells an asset and generates a capital gain.
-The PROFIT from that investment must be reinvested within 180 days into a designated Opportunity Zone (OZ).
-An OZ is a specially designated census tract.
-Large parts of the U.S. are eligible for designation, including many commercial, industrial and residential areas.
+The capital gains from that investment must be reinvested within 180 days into a Qualified Opportunity Fund (QOF).
+The QOF, will then make investments into designated Opportunity Zones (OZ).
+An OZ is a government-designated census tract.
+Large parts of the U.S. were designated by their state governments in 2018, including many commercial, industrial, and residential areas.